AlexJunChern/AlexJunChern.github.io/_pages/about.md

 The research I am conducting is about the green transformation of China's auto market, and technological innovation and development of artificial intelligence.

-I believe that ideas are the true forces that govern the world, and the study of economics holds the power to reduce global inequality.
+I believe that, as Keynes noted, the ideas of economists and political philosophers are the true forces that rule our world, and economics can serve as a tool to reduce global inequality.